navilg/media-stack/README.md

 ## Configure qBittorrent

 - Open qBitTorrent at http://localhost:5080.
-Default username:password is admin:adminadmin
+Default username is `admin`.
+Temporary password can be collected from container log `docker logs qbittorrent`
 - Go to Tools --> Options --> WebUI --> Change password
 - Run below commands on the server